Stop Running on Heroics.

 Jessica Doering, PhD

-Dr. Jessica Doering is a trauma care strategist who helps high-stress, trauma-facing organizations stabilize their workforce and strengthen the quality of community care.
-With more than a decade spent on the frontlines serving vulnerable populations, she brings a rare combination of clinical insight, systems thinking, and practical leadership expertise.
+Trauma care strategist helping high-stress, trauma-facing organizations stabilize their workforce and strengthen the quality of community care.
+More than a decade on the frontlines serving vulnerable populations — a rare combination of clinical insight, systems thinking, and practical leadership expertise.

 Lauren Spigelmyer, M.Ed.